-In early 2023, the Trustees engaged with the CAA to develop a strategic consumer claims management system, expected to go live in late summer 2024.
-This new "eATOL" system is being delivered by the CAA using standard software platforms and tools, to ensure it is not tied to an external provider and can be more easily maintained and enhanced as required over its lifetime.
+In early 2023, the Trustees engaged with the CAA to develop a strategic consumer claims management system, which went live in September 2024.
+This new "eATOL" system was delivered by the CAA using standard software platforms and tools, to ensure it is not tied to an external provider and can be more easily maintained and enhanced as required over its lifetime.
 The system is expected to deliver significant improvements to both the consumer experience and internal processing efficiencies over many years.
 These costs have been expensed as they do not meet the recognition criteria of IAS 38 Intangible Assets.